- » Account Request

 Real-time Black Lists (RBLs) are lists of IP addresses known to regularly send spam.
 Several such lists are maintained by different organizations concerned about the proliferation of spam.
 Internet Service Providers make use of these lists in order to prevent spam from known sources from reaching their customers, and the license fees they pay for the use of the lists pays for the ongoing research needed to keep the lists updated.

 Humboldt State University uses network access control (NAC) software to provide more secure and reliable network access for everyone on campus.
 This means that, when you first request to connect to the wireless network, you will be asked to download and install a small software program called the SafeConnect PolicyKey.
-The program checks to to make sure your system is in compliance with HSU's Appropriate Use Policy before you connect to the network, and will remain on your system until such time as you don't connect to the network for a 60-day period (eg over the summer).

 The Client Security Agent (CSA) will scan your computer, looking for the following things: